 Satan took and took from Job, down to the man's personal health.
 Job's friends came and sat with him for a week in silence; they were so shocked at what had happened to him (Job 2:13).
 Then they questioned him, accused him of having secret sin, and told him to forsake what he believed.
 Though Job, being human, sometimes questioned why he had even been born, he never cursed God for what was happening (Job 1:22).
 When all of his friends had abandoned him, Job still found it in himself to trust God.
 In the end, God praised him and restored twice as much as what he had lost (Job 42:7-17).

-If you know someone who is sick, be there for them.
+Be there for them.
 Encourage them.
 Comfort them.
 But remember that it is not necessarily appropriate for you to try to point out the reasons behind their illness.
 Job's friends were far from helpful with their so-called advice.
 You could be more damaging than helpful.
 Loving and caring for them is what we are called to do unless otherwise prompted by God (James 5:15).

-If you are the one who is sick, don't lose faith in God.
+Don't lose faith in God.
 You may never know why He is allowing this to happen to you, but you can be assured that there is a purpose (Psalm 119:67-77).
 God would not allow you to suffer for no reason.
 God is always good—even when He allows us to feel pain.
 Death, the ultimate end of suffering, is also an act of God's pure goodness and mercy.
 I doubt anyone who got to Heaven because of an illness regrets the suffering they had to endure on earth.

 Be comforted by the fact that there is a day coming when sickness will no longer be a problem for anyone.
 A day in which all will be returned back to its former glory as God had intended it.
 "And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away." —Revelation 21:4